 Employees of the Authority are granted annual and sick leave based on their length of service, and may accrue compensatory leave for hours worked in excess of their scheduled hours.
 Unused annual and compensatory leave is payable to employees upon termination based on the employees' current rate of pay up to certain limits.
 Sick leave does not vest with the employee.

-The compensated absences liability in the government-wide statement of net assets is separated into current (expected to be paid within one year) and long-term (expected to be paid after one year).
+The compensated absences liability in the government-wide Statement of Net Assets is separated into current (expected to be paid within one year) and long-term (expected to be paid after one year).
 The amount expected to be paid within one year is an estimate based on historical usage.
+This liability is satisfied by the County General Fund.